BojanBuhac/M365-Copilot-Audit-Report/README.md

 > [!NOTE]
 > GCC tenants Copilot SKU GUID
 > The SkuID for Copilot in GCC environments is different than the one for commercial environments, resulting in an empty Copilot_Users.csv when Audit-Get-Users.ps1 is run.
-Line 24 can be replaced with the following to fix this:
+Line 27 can be replaced with the following to fix this:
-> Get-MgUser -Filter "assignedLicenses/any(x:x/skuId eq $('a920a45e-67da-4a1a-b408-460d7a2453ce'))" -ConsistencyLevel eventual -CountVariable CopilotLicensedUserCount -All -Property DisplayName, UserPrincipalName, jobTitle, Department, City, Country, UsageLocation | Select-Object DisplayName, UserPrincipalName, jobTitle, Department, City, Country, UsageLocation | Export-csv $csvUserspath -NoTypeInformation
+> $copilotSkuIds = "a920a45e-67da-4a1a-b408-460d7a2453ce"

 ## Extracting AD users
 1. Run PowerShell 7 as Administrator